aiven/aiven-docs/docs/tools/terraform/howto/migrate-from-teams-to-groups.md

 1. To list all resources in the state file, run:

     ```bash
-    terraform console
     terraform state list
     ```

-3. Remove Terraform's control of the team resources in this list by running:
+1. Remove Terraform's control of the team resources in this list by running:

-    ```
+    ```bash
     terraform state rm TEAM_RESOURCE
     ```